api-platform/docs/create-client/troubleshooting.md

 Check access to the specified URL, in this case `https://demo.api-platform.com/contexts/Entrypoint`, use `curl` to check access and the response `curl https://demo.api-platform.com/contexts/Entrypoint`.

-In the above case an "Access Denied" message in JSON format was being returned.
-To fix this, you have the possibility to specify `If your API is protected with JWT You can specify.
+For instance, your API is protected by a JWT strategy, so in the above case an "Access Denied" message in JSON format was being returned.
+To fix this, you can set the `--bearer` flag with a valid token.

 ## Docker distribution on Windows and hot-reloading